How to visualize Airtable data with Chartbrew

 Now that we have the data coming in, we can go ahead and visualize it.

-1. Click on the "Build the chart" button and prepare the X-Axis and Y-Axis so that Chartbrew knows how to plot the data.
+1. Click on the Configure dataset button in the top corner and prepare the X-Axis and Y-Axis so that Chartbrew knows how to plot the data.

 2. Our goal is to show the number of visitors per day.

-3. We need the "date" field on the X-Axis and the "visitors" number on the Y-Axis.
-Also, we don't need to apply any operation on the Y-Axis because the number of visitors is already aggregated.
+3. We need the date field as the dimension and the visitors number as the metric.
+Also, we don't need to apply any operation on the metric because the number of visitors is already aggregated in the original dataset.

 Next steps